 Selecting Your Major

-At the end of your 2nd year of EngSci, you will select a major in which to specialize.
-There are a total of eight majors that are very diverse and cover a plethora of engineering disciplines.
-Choosing your major can be difficult, but there is plenty of information to help you make the right decision!
+In your second year winter term of EngSci, you’ll select a major in which to specialize.
+There are a total of nine majors that cover a plethora of engineering disciplines.
+Choosing your major can be difficult, but there’s plenty of information to help you make the right decision!

 The Roadmap